 Encouraging your child to brush their teeth twice a day, floss regularly, and visit the dentist for check-ups every six months can help them maintain healthy teeth and reduce the risk of needing extractions.
 If your child is at a higher risk for cavities or tooth decay, your pediatric dentist may recommend additional preventive care to protect their smile.

-At All Kids Pediatric Dentistry in Charlotte and Monroe, we specialize in gentle and compassionate dental care for children.
-Our pediatric dentists are experienced in performing tooth extractions in a way that minimizes discomfort and ensures a smooth recovery for your child.
+At All Kids Pediatric Dentistry in Charlotte and Indian Trail, our team provides gentle and compassionate dental care for children.
+Our pediatric dentists have experience in performing tooth extractions in a way that minimizes discomfort and ensures a smooth recovery for your child.
 We are committed to making dental procedures, including tooth extractions, as stress-free and comfortable as possible.

 If you think your child may need a tooth extraction or if you have concerns about their oral health, contact us today to schedule an appointment.
+We accept virtually all insurance plans, including NC Medicaid, and offer a dental savings plan for families without insurance coverage.
+Call our Arrowhead office at (980) 263-2330, the Plaza office at (980) 425-3100, or our Indian Trail office at (704) 684-4451.
 We are here to provide the best care for your child’s smile and to answer any questions you may have about the tooth extraction process.